 SANTA BARBARA, best preserved of the missions, is the only one held always by the brown-robed Franciscan brethren.
 Mission Santa Barbara is a shrine sought each year by a multitude of visitors.
-In and about the city, as at Montecito and Miramar, are the more than half a million.
+In and about the city, as at Montecito and Miramar, are the winter homes of many wealthy eastern people.